Seek Returns logo

 Min

-AFL vs. BAP: A comparison of their ROIC against their respective Insurance - Life and Banks - Regional industry benchmarks.
+AFL vs. BAP: A comparison of their Net Profit Margin (TTM) against their respective Insurance and Banks industry benchmarks.

 AFL